 And the result is a cool fake braided look.

-Ready for a bonus way?
+Ready for 2 bonus gimp bracelets?

 The zipper stitch lanyard is another cool way how to make a gimp bracelet!
 It’s flat, flexible, fun and super duper easy!